Measurement of the 12C(e,e'p)11B Two-Body Breakup Reaction at High Missing Momentum Values

 The experimental distorted momentum distribution from this experiment covers a range in missing momentum of $-200$ to $-400$~MeV/c, which overlaps with data from a previous experiment in Hall C at JLab~\cite{dutta68}.
 A comparison of the experimental distorted momentum distributions from both experiments along with calculated momentum distributions arising from the models used to calculate the cross sections in Fig.~\ref{xsfig} are shown in Fig.~\ref{momfig}.
 The data from the Hall C experiment shown here were taken at $Q^{2} = 1.8$~(GeV/c)$^{2}$ and include a cut on missing energy of $15 < E_{m} < 25$~MeV to select the $p$-shell; however, this missing energy range does include some contribution from $s$-shell knockout.
 The Hall C analysis includes a factor of $(2j+1)$ for the multiplicity of the shell being considered.
 This analysis extracted the cross section per nucleon and so to make this comparison, our data are multiplied by a factor of 4.

+The RMSGA and WS+Glauber calculations were performed for the applicable kinematics from both experiments for the data shown and hence there are two different sets of curves in Fig.~\ref{momfig}.
 As Fig.~\ref{momfig} shows, the two experiments agree in the overlap momentum region from $-200$ to $-300$~MeV/c.
 The data from this experiment extends the experimental momentum distribution to $-400$~MeV/c.
 The resulting momentum distributions from the PWIA, RMSGA and WS+Glauber calculations are compared to the data in Fig.~\ref{momfig}.
 The RMSGA and WS+Glauber calculations are in good agreement with the data from both experiments and each other up to a missing momentum around 325~MeV/c, where they start to diverge slightly likely due to the factorization approximation in the WS+Glauber calculation.